zippyprod/Project-4-Decoding-Death/README.md

 *	Handling Missing Values: You've printed the count of missing values in the aggregated dataset.

 *	One-hot encoding was performed on the "Jurisdiction of Occurrence" column to encode the categorical variables.
+*	The dataset was split the into training and testing sets.

 ## Dependecies
-*	**Scikit-learn** was used to standardize the numerical feature

-*	The dataset was split the into training and testing sets.
+- Python Libraries: pandas, numpy, scikit-learn
+- Make sure to install these dependencies using the following command:
+*     pip install pandas numpy  matplotlib scikit-learn

 ###	Model Training and Evaluation: